jaylikesbunda/yourmum_discordbot/README.md

 ## Introduction

-YourMum Discord Bot is a versatile and entertaining addition to any Discord server, offering a range of features from jokes to music playback.
+Your Mum Discord Bot is a versatile and entertaining addition to any Discord server, offering a range of features from jokes to music playback.
 Designed for engagement and fun, it enhances server interactivity and provides useful utilities.

 ## Features